 How does ADSL internet work?

-ADSL works by sending data and voice along the same telephone line, with a filter at the end to split the two signals.
-This enables calls to be made while internet data is being accessed, in contrast to the pre-ADSL dial-up era when the internet connection had to be disconnected for a call to be made.
+ADSL works by sending data and voice along the same telephone line, with a filter at the end to split the signals.
+This enables calls to be made while the internet is being accessed, in contrast to the pre-ADSL dial-up era when the internet had to be disconnected for a call to be made.

 Most ADSL broadband now uses ADSL2+ technology with average download speeds of around 10Mb.
 ADSL2 and ADSL2+ are enhancements to the original ADSL standard, each offering higher speeds for users situated closer to telephone exchanges (with ADSL, speed decreases the further from an exchange you are based).
 Unfortunately, a few areas are currently unable to receive ADSL2 and ADSL2+, resulting in speeds being limited to a maximum 8Mb (and usually a lot slower in practice).

 Further improvements to the choice of packages, speeds and prices have been enabled thanks to LLU (Local Loop Unbundling), a regulatory process that allows other ISPs to provide services on the BT Openreach network.
 This is what's offered by providers such as Sky, TalkTalk and Post Office.